oroinc/documentation/user/back-office/dashboards/widgets/average-lifetime-sales.rst

 Average Lifetime Sales
 ----------------------

-This widget shows average lifetime sales for each data channel in a form of a line chart.
-This allows managers to understand the revenue of customers over time and helps establish Lifetime Customer Value.
-In addition, this allows a business to assess what should be the customer acquisition cost.
+This widget shows average lifetime sales for each data channel in a line chart.
+The widget allows managers to understand customers' revenue over time and helps establish Lifetime Customer Value.
+In addition, this enables a business to assess what should be the customer acquisition cost.

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: